Sqlldr Control File Defaultifempty

 The sizes of the database character types

-can be specified in bytes (byte-length semantics) or in characters (character-length semantics).
+CHARandVARCHAR2can be specified in bytes (byte-length semantics) or in characters (character-length semantics).
 If they are specified in bytes, and data character set conversion is required, the converted values may take more bytes than the source values if the target character set uses more bytes than the source character set for any character that is converted.
 This will result in the following error message being reported if the larger target value exceeds the size of the database column:You can avoid this problem by specifying the database column size in characters and also by using character sizes in the control file to describe the data.
 Another way to avoid this problem is to ensure that the maximum column size is large enough, in bytes, to hold the converted value.

 See Also: